Learning to Route and Schedule LLMs from User Retrials via Contextual Queueing Bandits: Algorithmic extensions

 We introduce two algorithmic adaptations designed to address the challenges of real-world deployment and to enhance performance.

-\subsection{Capturing LLM Heterogeneity via Disjoint Parameterization}
+\subsection{Capturing LLM heterogeneity via disjoint parameterization}

-Many prior works \citep{chiang2025llm,shirkavand2025cost} adopt a formulation that uses joint feature vector $x_{t,j}$---combining characteristics from the query $x_t$ and the LLM $j$---along with a shared parameter vector $\theta^*$.
-However, implementing this in practice presents significant challenges.
-While obtaining a representation for the query $x_t$ is straightforward using pre-trained query embedding models \citep{reimers2019sentence,sentence-transformers-allminilm-2021}, constructing the joint feature $x_{t,j}$ (i.e., fusing LLM $j$'s characteristics into $x_t$) remains a heuristic and inconsistent process across different studies.
-This heavy reliance on feature engineering obfuscates the true source of improvements, making it difficult to distinguish whether performance gains stem from the routing algorithm itself or merely from sophisticated feature construction.
+Many prior works \citep{chiang2025llm,shirkavand2025cost} use a joint feature vector $x_{t,j}$ with a shared parameter vector $\theta^*$.
+Although query embeddings $x_t$ can be obtained from pre-trained embedding models \citep{reimers2019sentence,sentence-transformers-allminilm-2021}, constructing $x_{t,j}$ requires additional feature engineering for each LLM.
+This can make it unclear whether the gain comes from the routing algorithm or from the feature construction.

 Therefore, for the experiments, we adopt a disjoint parameter model to bypass the reliance on manual feature engineering.
 In this setting, the query context $x_t$ is shared, but each server $j$ is governed by a unique unknown parameter $\theta_j^*$.
 This allows the agent to learn the unique characteristics of heterogeneous LLMs through online learning, thereby removing the confounding effects of feature engineering and enabling a fair assessment of algorithmic performance.
 Accordingly, define the collection of parameters as $\Theta^*=[\theta_1^*, \theta_2^*, \dots, \theta_N^*]\in \R^{d\times N}$.
 When a user with context $x$ is presented with an assortment $S$, the probability $p_j(x, S, \Theta^*)$ of selecting item $j$ and the corresponding departure rate $R(x, S, \Theta^*)$ are defined as $p_{j}(x, S, \Theta^*) := \frac{\exp(x^\top \theta_j^*)}{1 + \sum_{j'\in S} \exp (x^\top\theta_{j'}^*)}$ for $j\in S$, $p_{0}(x, S, \Theta^*) := \frac{1}{1 + \sum_{j'\in S} \exp (x^\top\theta_{j'}^*)}$ for $j=0$, and $R(x,S,\Theta^*) := \sum_{j\in S} p_j(x, S, \Theta^*)$.
 Under this disjoint model, the agent maintains separate statistics for each model $j$: a design matrix $V_{t,j}$, a maximum likelihood estimator $\hat{\theta}_{t,j}$, and a confidence radius $\alpha_{t,j}$.
 The detailed algorithm is outlined in \Cref{ssec:disjoint}. \begin{remark} Notice that this disjoint parameterization is a specific instance of the shared parameter setting used in our theoretical analysis.
 Let $e_j \in \mathbb{R}^N$ be the standard basis vector with a $1$ at the $j$-th position and $0$ elsewhere.
 Then, for all $j \in [N]$, we can write $x\tp \theta_j^* =(x \otimes e_j)\tp \text{vec}(\Theta^*)$ where $\otimes$ denotes the Kronecker product and $\text{vec}(\Theta^*)$ represents the vectorization of a matrix.
 By viewing $(x \otimes e_j) \in \mathbb{R}^{dN}$ as a feature vector and $\text{vec}(\Theta^*) \in \mathbb{R}^{dN}$ as the shared parameter, our theoretical analysis remains valid. \end{remark}